 Diagnostics Function

-The communicator contains a diagnostics function that allows you to test the integrity of the cellular communication and cellular signal.
-You may also check panel settings with the diagnostics function.
+The communicator contains a diagnostics function that allows you to test the integrity of the cellular communication, setup ECP and DSC Passthu, and check panel settings.
 To use diagnostics, reset the communicator and enter the diagnostics code 2313 (DIAG).